mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 The `Begin` method takes an `AsyncCallback` parameter and an object parameter (usually called `state`) as its last two parameters.
 These are used by consuming code to provide a callback delegate to invoke when the operation completes.
 The `object` parameter can be whatever you want; this is a holdover from the very early days of .NET, before lambda methods or even anonymous methods existed.
 It is just used to provide context to the `AsyncCallback` parameter.

 The APM is fairly widespread among Microsoft libraries, but is not as common in the wider .NET ecosystem.
 This is because there were never any `IAsyncResult` implementations made available for reuse, and implementing that interface correctly is fairly complex.
 In addition, it is difficult to compose APM-based systems.
-I’ve seen only a few custom `IAsyncResult` implementations in the wild.
+I've seen only a few custom `IAsyncResult` implementations in the wild.

 The Asynchronous Programming Model pattern can be recognized by these characteristics: